CyrilHaute/Biomass_pred_chap1/README.md

 This repository is structured as follow:
 - `data/` : contains all data required to run models
-- `scripts-final/` : contains all scripts and functions required to run models and reproduce figures
+- `R/` : contains all functions required to run models and reproduce figures
+- `analyses/` : contains all scripts to load and run `R/` functions
-- `results/` : contains all results to reproduce figures
+- `outputs/` : contains all results to reproduce figures
 - `figures/` : contains all figures